 Lake San Antonio

 It's a half-hour drive from the mission to Lake San Antonio.
-If you're feeling famished, you can stop for snacks at the Lockwood store (67997 Jolon Rd, Lockwood, CA).
-Founded in 1888 as a post office for a community called “Hunger Flats,” the town was named for Belva Lockwood, a lawyer, suffragette — and presidential candidate in 1888.
+If you're feeling famished, stop for snacks at the Lockwood store (67997 Jolon Rd, Lockwood, CA).
+Founded in 1888 as a post office for a community called “Hunger Flats,” named for Belva Lockwood, a lawyer, suffragette — and presidential candidate in 1888.
 The original post office survives, but the town, like its namesake, has disappeared into history.

 Lake San Antonio offers many summer activities, including boating, water skiing, and fishing.
 A shoreline picnic, bird watching, or mountain biking are always in season here.